gojek/courier-iOS/docs/docs/Setup Connection.md

 public let password: String
 /// Tells broker whether to clear the previous session by the clients public let isCleanSession: Bool
+/// Include Optional user properties in Connect Packet public let userProperties: [String: Any]?
+/// Include Optional ALPN array, (e.g if you use service like AWS IoT Core and TSL, you can pass the protocol) public let alpn: [String]?
 ```

 ## Example of IConnectionServiceProvider Implementation